Studying Zero Balancing offers a rare opportunity for you to deepen your relationship with self.

 Deciding to study Zero Balancing is a life-affirming choice.
 Such a decision offers you an exciting chance to explore in a safe and respectful environment the life principles and skills that underpin this innovative form of bodywork and to determine how these can support you in realising your personal and professional potential.

-To Certify as a Zero Balancer, it’s a requirement that you have a qualication in another health care modality.
+To certify as a Zero Balancer, it’s a requirement that you have a qualification in another health care modality.
 Zero Balancing students are qualified in a wide range of health care disciplines, including acupuncture, homeopathy, osteopathy, chiropractic, herbalism, various forms of massage, medicine, nursing, physiotherapy, and counselling.
 Students often choose to study Zero Balancing in order to expand their existing therapeutic training.
 The diverse skills needed to become a Certified Zero Balancer can stand alone, or significantly enhance an established practice by enabling a practitioner to engage clients on a deeper level with increased clarity and ease.

 We welcome and support anyone who is inspired to step out on a journey of personal discovery and professional development through learning Zero Balancing.
 Further details about the full Certification Programme are available here, and to enrol on a ‘Core’ Zero Balancing course such as Core ZB I, please refer to our Course Calendar or get in touch with us to request more details.